vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-5-queries-and-performance-tuning.md

 ### Analyze the tables

-Cloudberry Database uses Multi-version Concurrency Control (MVCC) to guarantee data isolation, one of the ACID properties of relational databases.
+Apache Cloudberry uses Multi-version Concurrency Control (MVCC) to guarantee data isolation, one of the ACID properties of relational databases.
 MVCC allows multiple users of the database to obtain consistent results for a query, even if the data is changing as the query is being executed.
 There can be multiple versions of rows in the database, but a query sees a snapshot of the database at a single point in time, containing only the versions of rows that are valid at that point in time.
 When a row is updated or deleted and no active transactions continue to reference it, it can be removed.
 The `VACUUM` command removes older versions that are no longer needed, leaving free space that can be reused.

-In a Cloudberry Database, regular OLTP operations do not create the need for vacuuming out old rows, but loading data while tables are in use might create such a need.
+In a Apache Cloudberry, regular OLTP operations do not create the need for vacuuming out old rows, but loading data while tables are in use might create such a need.
 It is a best practice to `VACUUM` a table after a load.
 If the table is partitioned, and only a single partition is being altered, then a `VACUUM` on that partition might suffice.

-The `VACUUM FULL` command behaves much differently than `VACUUM`, and its use is not recommended in Cloudberry databases.
+The `VACUUM FULL` command behaves much differently than `VACUUM`, and its use is not recommended in Apache Cloudberry.
 It can be expensive in CPU and I/O consumption, cause bloat in indexes, and lock data for long periods of time.

 The ANALYZE command generates statistics about the distribution of data in a table.
 In particular, it stores histograms about the values in each of the columns.
 The query optimizer depends on these statistics to select the best plan for executing a query.
 For example, the optimizer can use distribution data to decide on join orders.
 One of the optimizer's goals in a join is to minimize the volume of data that must be analyzed and potentially moved between segments by using the statistics to choose the smallest result set to work with first.